Dariastep/tourio-app/README.md

 **Implemented features:**
 - Discover exciting locations
 - Create new favorite places
-- Edit it / delete it
+- Edit and delete the created places
 - Displaying the location on the map

 ### 🗺️ Demo